reactioncommerce/reaction-docs/developer/developer-faqs.md

 Ecommerce and marketplace sites from around the world are using Reaction in production now.
 Check out our [Community Showcase](https://reactioncommerce.com/community-showcase).

+### Can I compile a mobile app from Reaction?
+Are you going to develop a mobile app?

+While theoretically you can compile a [Meteor app to mobile using Cordova](https://guide.meteor.com/mobile.html) we don't support it and getting it to work may be non-trivial.

+We do have plans to work on a mobile app on [the Roadmap](https://reactioncommerce.com/roadmap) but more than likely it will be React Native or some other native solution.
+We also currently don't have any release date.

+What's important to know however is that Reaction Commerce takes a "mobile first" design approach and the site (both consumer and admin views) should work on most modern mobile devices.

 ## Installation

 ### I cloned the Reaction repo but when I run `meteor` it doesn't work